ipselium/cpyvke/README.md

 ### Setup workspace

 * You can directly launch `cpyvke`.
 It will create a new kernel, start the daemon and launch the client
-* You can open an ipython instance like this :
+* You can open an existing ipython instance like this :
-	`ipython console --existing kernel-xxx_kernel_id_xxx.json`
+	`ipython console --existing kernel-xxx.json`